microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes-bullets.md

 ### SLIDE: Pre-built AI in Production

-We've seen a few ways that you can use pre-built AI to enhance your applications with humanlike capabilities.
-Let's wrap up with a few things you should keep in mind if you plan to deploy these applications in a production app, possibly with real-time capabilities for millions of users.
+Wrap up with some considerations for putting AI into production.

 ### SLIDE: Cost Considerations

-Probably the first thing you want to think about is: how much is all this going to cost?

-[CLICK] If you are just trying things out like a "Developer would", that is small amounts of data, a few attempts here and there, that's generally FREE.

-[CLICK] For production volumes, you will be charged by volume and rate, according to the service you are using.
+First consideration: cost.

+New to Azure?
+Use this link to sign up and get $200 in free credts.

+[CLICK] Development-scale workloads generally free

+[CLICK] Production volumes is where charges will kick in

-[CLICK] There are more details on pricing on this link.
-Check there for exact pricing for your service and region
+[CLICK] Specific details by service and region at this link

-If you are new to Azure and want to play around with these services, you can sign up using the link right here and get $200.

-(This slide is intended to give a general overview of the "model" for pricing in cognitive services.
-Attendees should check the given link for exact pricing for the service they want to use.)

 ### SLIDE: Data Considerations

-You also may want to think about where your data is going and how it will be used.
+Think about where your data is going and how it will be used.

-Your data, like images or text, will be uploaded to Azure for inference, but it's never stored by Cognitive Services.
-This link gives all the details about privacy and regulatory compliance.
-But if you work in a regulated industry, like medicine, where data cannot leave your firewall, there is another option: containers.
+Data is uploaded for inference, but deleted immediately after use.
+Details at this link.

+If bandwidth is an issue, or data is regulated, consider containers.

 ### SLIDE: Deployment with containers

-Some of Cognitive Services is available for use as an independent container.
-You can simply download the container image, deploy it behind your firewall, and then use the local endpoints it provides just like you do in Azure.
-The difference is that data never leaves your own network.
-The only reason the container connects to Azure is for billing -- usage is charged in exactly the same way as in Azure itself.
+Some services available in downloadable containers.

+Install container behind your firewall, and none of your data goes to Microsoft.

+Internet connection only used for billing.
+Charged at usual rate.

 ### SLIDE: Ethical Considerations

-I've saved the most important slide today for last.
-You've seen how easy it is to integrate powerful AI capabilities into your applications.
-But with great power comes great responsibility, and it's critically important to understand the impact your application will have on people, and consider the ethical implications.

-If you're working with AI technologies, you should be working within an ethical framework that:
+Most important slide.

+Understand ethical implications of your AI apps affect people.

+Have an ethical framework:

-* Focuses on *enabling* people to achieve more in what they already do, rather than replacing humans with AI
+* *enable* people to achieve more in what they already do (don't replace people)

-* Is *inclusive* of all types of users, so that everyone can benefit equally from your application, and
+* Be *inclusive* of all types of user: make sure everyone can benefit equally  from your application, and

-* Is fair and transparent, and in particular doesn't marginalize underrepresented groups.
-Remember what we learned earlier: AI is only as good as the data it was trained on, and you need to be sure that your application works for all of your potential users, regardless of who they are or what they look like.
+* Is fair and transparent,

+Remember what AI is only as good as the data it was trained on.
+Be sure that your application works for all of your potential users.

 If you don't have an ethical framework set up, a great place to start is Microsoft's own principles for artificial intelligence, and you can read more at this link.

 ### SLIDE: Wrapping up

-It's easy to add humanlike capabilities with pre-built AI.
 Pre-built models can't do everything, but they can get you a long way, quickly.
-We'll learn about custom models for the remaining 20% later in thus learning path.

-AI is powerful, but it isn't magic.
-It's driven by data and, at its core, fairly simple math.
-Always keep the data in mind, and use it to help you understand what's going on.
-In particular, remember that even the best AI can make mistakes, especially about groups that aren’t well represented in the training data.
+AI is driven by data.
+Always keep the data in mind and what can go wrong.

-Finally, try it out!
-You don't need a lot of expertise to get started, but everyone needs to thing about the ethical implications of AI and how it affects people, so make sure you've developed an ethical framework for using AI, and stick to it.
+Try it out!
+You don't need a lot of expertise, but think about ethical implications.

 ### SLIDE: Docs Alert